QizhiPei/SSM-DTA/README.md

 * RDKit version == 2020.09.5
 * numpy

+Note that the above requirements is not strict.
-We will set up the environment using conda.
+We set up the environment using conda.
 Clone the current repo and fairseq official repo, then merge them:

 ```shell
 git clone https://github.com/QizhiPei/SSM-DTA.git